bukalapak/snowboard/README.md

 Playground requires a configuration contains supported environments and the name of the default environment.
 On each environment, you can set an authentication option.

-Here's the example of playground configuration along with different authentication combination supported:
+Here's the example of playground configuration along with the different authentication combination supported:

 ```yaml
 html: